TL;DR:

 A direct deal isn’t an auction-based process.
 The advertiser and publisher negotiate the price for each ad placement, just like with direct media buying, but there is a nuance.

 Instead of using an ad server (like all normal people in direct do), the parties use the programmatic tech stack discussed above.
-The advertiser buys and optimizes their campaign with a DSP, the publisher sells with an SSP.
-It’s not hard to figure out the logic behind: if you buy ads directly once in a blue moon, there’s no point in investing into an ad server.
+The advertiser buys and optimizes campaigns with a DSP, the publisher sells with an SSP.
+It’s not hard to figure out the logic behind: if you buy ads directly once in a blue moon, there’s no point in investing in an ad server.

 Now that you finally know every component of the ad tech stack and how DSP interacts with it, let’s cement your knowledge by explaining how a programmatic auction works and what is DSP’s role in the process.

-We do this in almost every programmatic-related article, but it’s like a multiplication table – it never hurts to remember.
+We do this (along with DSP definition) in almost every programmatic-related article, but it’s like a multiplication table – it never hurts to remember.

-Let’s assume that you’re an advertiser who wants to buy a Large Skyscraper ad placement and are willing to bid up to $ 5 CPM per one.
+Let’s assume that you’re an internet advertising bureau that wants to buy a Large Skyscraper ad placement and are willing to bid up to $ 5 CPM per one.
 Assuming that your DSP is already connected to an ad exchange, the open auction will go like this:

-3. The SSP collects the user’s data and analyzes if there’s suitable ad space for a Large Skyscraper ad.
+- The SSP collects and analyzes data of the user, if there’s a suitable digital advertising space for a Large Skyscraper ad.
 Luckily for you, there is!

-5. Based on the pre-set targeting options, the DSPs bid on impressions.
+- Based on the pre-set targeting criteria, the DSPs bid on ad impressions.

-Okay, DSP is a great tool and all, but it obviously requires some understanding of ad tech and programmatic to be used to its full potential.
+Okay, full service DSPs are great and all, but they obviously require some understanding of ad tech and programmatic to be used to their full potential.
 Otherwise, it’s just a piece of software with a ton of text that might as well be written in Japanese.
-Why not just call your local media buying agency, or even better, make a deal with the devil an ad network and call it a day?
+Why not just call your local media buyers, ad agency, or even better, make a deal with the devil an ad network, and call it a day?

 Well, here are some reasons that may or may not persuade you to learn the ways of programmatic ad buying yourself and use the DSP as your advertiser’s sword.

 It’s kind of obvious that when you take matters into your own hands, you get much more transparency and freedom with your business.
-And this isn’t a metaphor, a DSP beats outsourcing your advertising in almost every feature from the variety of ad formats to the amount of targeting options you can set.
+And this isn’t a metaphor, a DSP beats outsourcing your online advertising in almost every feature, from the depth of comprehensive analytics to the amount of sophisticated targeting options you can set.

 SSPs, DSPs, RTBs – ad tech has a bunch of acronyms that make it seem like rocket science, trust us, it’s not.
 Yeah, the nuance behind finding the right DSP, setting up the right audience characteristics, and finding the hundredth thing that goes wrong is truly immeasurable, but it’s learning, and making mistakes while learning is fine.
 You can do it!

 Using a fishing rod is almost always more affordable than buying fish on the market; that’s how businesses work.
 However, if you ask, “What is a DSP in digital marketing?” we’ll answer, “Definitely, not charity.”
-And that’s the next stop in our ride.
+But it's not that bad.
+Most of the DSPs have multiple pricing options depending on your scale and business model.
+We, at Epom, tried to make our solution affordable.

 Demand-side platforms cost money, and before investing in one, you should know the options.
 Surely, we can’t give you an example of a true, perfect DSP (unless we are talking about Epom’s DSP).
 What we can give you is an explanation of how to set up a DSP solution yourself and what features it should have.